Beaany/landing-page/README.md

 # landing-page
-The second project in TOP, a landing page that has already been designed
+The second project in TOP, a landing page that has already been designed.